 Brand: “Well, thank you for your casual objectification.”

-Brand creates his own reality.
-By showing, nonverbally, his direct contrast to the anchors, without being overt about it, he gained the upper hand.
-The anchors constantly provoked him, but he played off of it masterfully.
-He was absolutely calm whilst artistically handling all the arguments thrown at him, and he managed to reframe the discussion to make it fit his own agenda.
-That is what I like to call the power of absolute frame control.
+He was absolutely calm whilst artistically handling all the arguments thrown at him, and he managed to reframe the discussion to make it fit his own narrative.

 Frame Control: Framing the Frame

 Framing is a technique that almost all high-performance speakers use to control the flow and outcome of a conversation in crucial-setting situations.

 The importance of owning the frame simply cannot be understated.

 It’s how the media get you to believe their angle on a particular story.
 It’s how politicians outperform their opponents.
 It’s how influential people communicate their influence to others.